SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 Make sure to save your code by `add`ing, `commit`ing, and `push`ing to GitHub before you continue.

-## Step 5: Turn your component library into an npm package
+## Step 5: Make sure you have the `svelte2tsx` package installed
-Install the `svelte2tsx` package:

 ```
 npm install --save-dev svelte2tsx
 ```

+## Step 6: Turn your component library into an npm package
 Then run the following from the root of the project:

 ```